Sam-Tuna/alingment-stats-visualizer/README.md

 ```
 grep ">" NCBI-16S.fasta > names.txt

-Then open the vizualizer.R in RStudio and generate classification tables of the genera and species present.
+Then open the visualization.R in RStudio and generate classification tables of the genera and species present.